The gun-toting McCloskeys said they feared death. They survived to fight the culture wars.

 “I thought we were going to die,” Mark said July 17 on a Trump campaign live stream.

 The McCloskeys have been through it.
 They were each charged with one felony count of unlawful use of a weapon.
-They were ridiculed on social media as bourgeois vigilantes; a 2018 St. Louis Magazine article on the painstakingly restoration of their extravagant home was recirculated to fuel the mockery.
+They were ridiculed on social media as bourgeois vigilantes; a 2018 St. Louis Magazine article on the painstaking restoration of their extravagant home was recirculated to fuel the mockery.
 Their long history of petty legal battles was aired by the St. Louis Post-Dispatch.
 Neighbors tsk-tsked.

 “We condemn the behavior of anyone who uses threats of violence, especially through the brandishing of firearms, to disrupt peaceful protest,” said an open letter signed by 38 residents of Westmoreland Place, the private street adjacent to the McCloskey’s.